revolution-robotics/roadrunner-debian/README.md

 sudo MACHINE=revo-roadrunner-mx7 ./revo_make_debian.sh -c bootloader
 ```

-To build the Linux kernel (zImage) and Device Tree (DTB) files (and save
+To build the Linux kernel (zImage) and compile Device Tree (DTS) files
-them to _output_), use:
+(and save them to _output_), use:

 ```shell
 sudo MACHINE=revo-roadrunner-mx7 ./revo_make_debian.sh -c kernel
 ```

-To build kernel modules (and install them under _rootfs_), use:
+To build kernel modules and install them to _rootfs_ and _recoveryfs_, use:

 ```shell
 sudo MACHINE=revo-roadrunner-mx7 ./revo_make_debian.sh -c modules
 ```

-## Populate root and recovery filesystems
+## Bootstrap root and recovery filesystems

-To bootstrap Debian to _rootfs_ and install kernel modules and
+To bootstrap Debian buster to _rootfs_, install firmware and create an
-firmware, use:
+archive (as _output/rootfs.tar.gz_), use:

 ```shell
 sudo MACHINE=revo-roadrunner-mx7 ./revo_make_debian.sh -c rootfs
 ```

-To bootstrap Debian to _recoveryfs_ and install kernel modules and
+To bootstrap Debian to _recoveryfs_, install firmware and create an
-firmware, use:
+archive (as _output/recoveryfs.tar.gz_), use:

 ```shell
 sudo MACHINE=revo-roadrunner-mx7 ./revo_make_debian.sh -c recoveryfs